 There is so much interest amongst menopausal women regarding natural alternatives to HRT – and a desire to learn more about how to use them effectively.
 Our members are qualified in herbal medicine to degree levels, and they support thousands of women who are going through this transitional life phase.

-Many of our members specialise in menopause support and we have helped thousands of women from all walks of life.
-Their patients include police officers, lawyers, teachers, media professionals, full-time parents, entrepreneurs, midwives, nurses, accountants, students, social workers – women from all backgrounds and professions.
+Many of our members specialise in menopause support and we have helped thousands of women from all walks of life – women from all backgrounds and professions.
 We often work alongside GPs and gynaecologists, and many of our specialist members are affiliated with the British Menopause Society.

 A consultation with a medical herbalist provides detailed, professional advice and an individualised care plan which results in positive outcomes for women suffering from menopausal symptoms.
 Our members support all women, whether they are taking HRT or not, and they are trained to safely work alongside prescription medication.